 Though it can be difficult for women to make their mark in such a predominantly male-dominated industry, many great female winemakers have taken their roles as pathfinders seriously by encouraging, opening doors for, and mentoring other women who are passionate about winemaking.

 We can take inspiration from women who have established themselves as notable winemakers and have brought significant knowledge, vision, and innovation to the field using their drive, verve, and ability.
-As we celebrate women’s history month, there is so much gratitude for the women who have enriched the field with an important and inspiring legacy.
+As we celebrate Women’s History Month, there is so much gratitude for the women who have enriched the field with an important and inspiring legacy.

 Don’t Cork The Conversation

 I could go on and on about these women and the impact they have made (like the 5 female winemakers in California who changed wine everywhere), so let’s keep the conversation going!
-If you want to know more about California’s Wine making trailblazers, connect with me on social media and reach out to let me know what questions you have!
-Subscribe to our newsletter to keep up with our favorite travel tips, upcoming events, info about our wine, and our work with other women-owned businesses.
+If you want to know more about the trailblazers in California wines, connect with me on social media and reach out to let me know what questions you have!